-Unfortunately, the G-8 missed a critical opportunity to avert the 2008 global economic recession.
+Unfortunately, the G8 missed a critical opportunity to avert the 2008 global economic recession.
 They refused to agree to a code of conduct for hedge funds, which are located primarily in the United States and the United Kingdom.
-They recognized it was needed but didn't have the political will to follow through.
+They recognized that it was needed but didn't have the political will to follow through.

-Merkel got the United States to agree to “seriously consider” cutting greenhouse gas emission in half by 2050.
+Merkel got the United States to agree to “seriously consider” cutting greenhouse gas emissions in half by 2050.
 Chancellor Merkel’s leadership on this issue seemed to indicate that the EU was becoming more of a global leader than the United States.
 This would have represented a significant change from the post-WWII Marshall Plan era.

 Frequently Asked Questions (FAQs)